helmerzNL/HA-Configuration/README.md

 I noticed a screenshot from a colleague showing his HA dashboard in which wrote a nice hack to give him some insights of the status of the nearby public charging poles.
 So I asked him to share some code with me, which he did.

 This is the result my adoption of his code to my HA instance.
 You can find the code [here](https://github.com/helmerzNL/HA-Configuration/tree/main/).
 Feel free to re-use it.

+## Dashboards

+I've been working (or customizing existing) dashboards from which I shared images.
+Since it's still difficult to re-create a dashboard yourself from just a few images, I'll share the code of those dashboards with you [here](/dashboards/).

 ## AI Automations
 Before you can use these automations, you will need to install the [Open AI Converstation](https://www.home-assistant.io/integrations/openai_conversation) integration.
 Follow the instructions and create an API, when this is done you are ready to start using the automations.